thomasgillanscott/oneconsultation-docs/setup-steps.md

 Your tenant ID is listed in the output.

-Once you have your tenant ID, provide it to us along with the additional information in Step 3.
+Once you have your tenant ID, provide it to us to activate your account.

 ## Step 3: Grant permission to our Azure AD application